Editor's choice: Upgrade personal loans

 While personal loans can generally be used for any legitimate reason, including financing a business, you should consider the conditions they could come with.
 The biggest one is that your name — not your business name — is attached to the loan.
 Any missteps could become personal liabilities.

-What if I have bad credit?Life happens, and sometimes it leads to less-than-perfect credit.
+Life happens, and sometimes it leads to less-than-perfect credit.
 Luckily, you have ways to improve your credit over time.